Classification of singular Q-homology planes. I. Structure and singularities: Non-logarithmic

 \bcl The $(-1)$-curves of $F$ are $S_0$-components.\ecl

 Suppose $F$ contains a $(-1)$-curve $D_0\subseteq D$.
-By the $\pi$-minimality of $D$ the divisor $D_h$ intersects $D_0$, so either $\mu(D_0)=1$ or $\mu(D_0)=2$.
+Since $\pi$ is minimal, the divisor $D_h$ intersects $D_0$, so either $\mu(D_0)=1$ or $\mu(D_0)=2$.
 Moreover, $D_0$ can be a tip of $F$ only if $D_h$ intersects it in two distinct points.
-In particular, we see that $D_v$ contains components of multiplicity one and does not contain more $(-1)$-curves.
+In particular, we see that $D_v$ contains a component of multiplicity one and does not contain more $(-1)$-curves.
 We have $\Sigma_{S_0}=0$.
-Indeed, if $\Sigma_{S_0}=1$ then $\#D_h=2$ and $\nu=1$, so by simply connectedness of $D$ at most one horizontal component of $D$ intersects $D_0$.
+Indeed, if $\Sigma_{S_0}=1$ then $\#D_h=2$ and $\nu=1$, so by simply connectedness of $D$ at most one horizontal component of $D$ meets $D_0$.
 However, in this case $\mu(D_0)=1$, so $D_0$ is a tip of $F$, a contradiction.
 The unique $S_0$-component $C$ of $F$ is exceptional, otherwise $D_0$ would be the unique $(-1)$-curve of $F$, which would imply that $F=[2,1,2]$ with no place for $\E$.
 Clearly, there are no more $(-1)$-curves in $F$.
 Let us make a connected sequence of blowdowns starting from $D_0$ until the number of $(-1)$-curves decreases.
 Since $\E\cap D=\emptyset$, in this process we do not touch $C+\E$ (first we would touch $C$, and then $C$ becomes a $0$-curve).
 Let $F'$ be the image of $F$, we can write $\un F'-C=D'+\E$, where $D'$ is the image of $D_v$.
 Since $C+\E$ is not touched, $D'\neq 0$.
 We know that $D_v$ contains a component of multiplicity one, so the same is true for $D'$.
-By \ref{lem2:fiber with one exc comp}(vii) $\E$ is a chain, a contradiction.
+It follows that $\E$ is a chain, a contradiction.

 \bcl $F$ contains two $(-1)$-curves. \ecl